hlud6646/game-logic/README.md

 A two player game, where the board layout and rules are randomly generated.
 The game functions like online chess, with players taking turns to make a move on a square board.
 A win buffs a player's ELO, a loss decreases it.
-The game should include (as possible (albeit unlikely) realisations of rng rule sets)
+The game should include (as possible (albeit unlikely) realisations of rule sets)
 - The fox and the hounds;
 - Checkers;
 - A simplified backgammon;